bhatti/formicary/docs/swagger.md

 #### JobExecution

+JobExecution refers to a specific instance of a job-definition that gets activated upon the submission of a job-request.
+For every task outlined within the task-definition associated with the JobExecution, a corresponding TaskExecution instance is generated.
+This setup tracks the progress and state of both job and task executions within a database, and any outputs generated during the job execution process are preserved in object storage.

 | Name | Type | Description | Required |
 | ---- | ---- | ----------- | -------- |
 | contexts | [ [JobExecutionContext](#jobexecutioncontext) ] | Contexts defines context variables of job | No |